REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Resource-Efficient Deep Subnets

 How do we identify key neurons or convolutional filters essential for constructing a high-precision subnetwork?
-Several studies employ performance scores to assess the significance of weights, neurons, and channels within a neural network.
+Several studies use importance scores to quantify the significance of network weights, neurons, and channels.
 NestDNN~\citep{fang2018nestdnn} ranks each convolutional filter by calculating the L2 distance between feature maps of the same class and those of different classes.
-This method uses all the training data, which is often unavailable due to resource constraints when the model is used in production.
+This method uses all the training data, which is often unavailable due to resource constraints when the model is deployed on edge devices.
 Magnitude-based pruning methods, that use the magnitude of the weights to estimate their importance~\citep{han2015learning, zhu2017prune, cai2020onceforall}, provide a computationally efficient way to rank the model's computational units.
-However, numerous studies~\citep{molchanov2019importance, mozer1988skeletonization} have reported that the magnitude does not necessarily reflect the importance of a unit in terms of its contribution to the loss reduction.
+However, several studies~\citep{molchanov2019importance, mozer1988skeletonization} have reported that the magnitude does not necessarily reflect the importance of a unit in terms of its contribution to the loss reduction.

-In \reds, we adopt an efficient approach to score each model's computational units.
-This approach can be used on hardware platforms, which support on-device training through gradient descent.
-We leverage the works by \citet{molchanov2019importance} and \citet{shen2022structural} to compute for each of the encoder's weight $i$ the importance as $I_{i} = | g_{i} \gamma_{i}|$, where $g_{i}$ is the sum of the accumulated gradients computed from backpropagation~\citep{rumelhart1986learning} and $\gamma_{i}$ is the scalar value of weight $i$.
-The \impscore metric approximates the squared difference of the loss when a weight is removed~\citep{molchanov2019importance}.
-In \reds the gradients are computed on a predefined number of minibatches of the training data, which equals 100.
-This number was determined through a grid search exploration.
+In \reds, we compute for each of the encoder's weight $i$ the importance as $I_{i} = | g_{i} \gamma_{i}|$, where $g_{i}$ is the sum of the accumulated gradients computed from backpropagation~\citep{rumelhart1986learning} and $\gamma_{i}$ is the scalar value of weight $i$~\citep{shen2022structural}.
+Weights with larger accumulated gradients $g_{i}$ contribute more to reducing the cross-entropy loss function, making them critical for model's accuracy preservation~\citep{molchanov2019importance}.
 For each computational unit $c$, such as a convolutional filter or a fully-connected neuron, let $\mathcal{W}_c$ be the set of its weights.
-Then $I_c$ is computed as the grouped sum of the importance scores over all these weights:
+Then its importance score, denoted as $I_c$, is computed as the grouped sum of the importance scores over all these weights:

-Each computational unit is characterized by an importance score, denoted as $I_{c}$, and a computational cost is defined in terms of model latency.
-We use the number of multiply–accumulate operations (MACs) as the latency predictor for each unit on an MCUs.
-This choice is empirically validated by~\citet{liberis2021munas} for typical IoT devices.